Can I just use a copy of last year's paper application and write my current information on it?

-Paper copies of the 2015-16 application are available in our Nutrition Services Office, all cafeterias, and at each school office.
-Our online application has been disabled until July, 2016.
+Paper copies of the 2016-17 application are available in our Nutrition Services Office, all cafeterias, and at each school office.
+Our online application is available in seven languages at www.myschoolapps.com.

 I have children attending different schools in IUSD, do I need to fill out a different application for each of them?